even4void/rstats-esme/slides/01-intro.md

+---
-% rstats-esme: Introduction
+title: Introduction
-% Christophe Lalanne
+author: Christophe Lalanne
-% Fall 2017
+date: Fall 2017
+mainfont: Fira Sans
+fontsize: 12pt
+---

 # Overview

 ## Organization

 Lectures are scheduled each Tuesday, starting November, 7th.

+This will be a mix of R programming and statistical modeling, ranging from data crunching to data mining and machine learning.

 - Nov, 7: R basics
 - Nov, 14: Graphics with `ggplot2`